awsdocs/amazon-sns-developer-guide/doc_source/sns-configure-dead-letter-queue.md

    The Amazon SQS queue is set as the dead\-letter queue for the specified Amazon SNS subscription\.

-## To Configure a Dead\-Letter Queue for an Amazon SNS Subscription Using the AWS CLI<a name="configure-dead-letter-queue-aws-cli"></a>
+## To configure a dead\-letter queue for an Amazon SNS subscription using the AWS CLI<a name="configure-dead-letter-queue-aws-cli"></a>

 Before your begin this tutorial, make sure you complete the [prerequisites](#dead-letter-queue-prerequisites)\.